learn-co-curriculum/phase-1-monsters/README.md

 ## Objectives

+  <When this event happens> I want to make <this type of fetch call> and manipulate the DOM by <this>

-- When the page loads, show the first 50 monsters.
+- When the page loads, show the first 10 monsters.
 Each monster's name, age, and description should be shown.

+  When DOMContentLoaded, I want to make a GET fetch call to `"http://localhost:3000/monsters?_limit=10"` and make a card for each monster

 - Above your list of monsters, you should have a form to create a new monster.
   You should have fields for name, age, and description, and a 'Create Monster Button'.

   When you click the button, the monster should be added to the list and saved in the API.

+    When the form is submitted, I want to make a PUT call with the form info and manipulate the DOM by adding the monster to the end of the list

 - At the end of the list of monsters, show a button.
-When clicked, the button should load the next 50 monsters and show them.
+When clicked, the button should load the next/prev 10 monsters and show them.

+  When the next/back button is clicked I want to make a GET call to `localhost:3000/monsters?_limit=10&?_page={page_number}` and manipulate the DOM by rendering the next/prev 10 monsters

 ## API methods